 - This page contains Amazon affiliate links.
 If you click a link, I may earn a small commission from qualifying purchases at no extra cost to you

-- 1 large zucchini I used a 14 inch long zucchini
+- 1 large zucchini or two smaller zucchini I used a 14 inch long zucchini

 - 1 lb.
 Italian sausage broken into chunks